 The document that sets the civil process in motion is called a “DDS Form 1205.”
 The arresting officer will fill out this form if either: (1) you had a BAC of 0.08 grams or more at the time of your arrest; or (2) the officer alleges that you refused to submit to the state administered chemical test.

-To prevent the automatic suspension of your Georgia driving privileges, you must file an appeal within ten business days of your arrest.
-This appeal is referred to as the "10-day letter."
+To prevent the automatic suspension of your Georgia driving privileges, you must file an appeal within thirty days of your arrest.
+This appeal is referred to as the "30-day letter."
 If you do not file this letter timely, your license will be suspended.
 If you do file this letter timely, you will be scheduled for an Administrative License Suspension (“ALS”) Hearing.

 The ALS hearing can play out in a few ways: